andersonkmi/overwatch-api/README.md

 and then concatenate the endpoint you wish to use.

 ## Observations and improvements
-- Due to time restrictions to execute this test, the repository components are generating fake/fixed data objects to be returned by the endpoints.
-One major improvment would be the usage of a real database for this application.
+- Due to time restrictions to execute this test, the calls to Overwatch API is not handling pagination of the results.